rewe-digital/katana/README.md

 # Because a Katana is better than a dagger! ;)

-Katana is a lightweight, minimalistic dependency injection framework (similar to the service locator pattern) for Kotlin on the JVM, designed especially with Android in mind.
+Katana is a lightweight, minimalistic dependency injection library (similar to the service locator pattern) for Kotlin on the JVM, designed especially with Android in mind.

 * Extremely lightweight footprint (only ~60kb and 113 methods after ProGuard), plain Kotlin, no third-party dependencies